-The power plants of Beznau (Unit 1 & 2), Gösgen and Leibstadt have unlimited operating licences.
-In December 2009 the Federal Department of the Environment, Transport, Energy and Communications DETEC granted an unlimited operating licence for the operator of Mühleberg.
-This decision has been appealed before the Federal Administrative Court and can in a later stage additionally be appealed before the Federal Supreme Court.
+Transport, Energy and Communications DETEC granted an unlimited operating license for the operator of Mühleberg.
+This decision has been appealed and is currently pending before the Federal Supreme Court.

 2.3.
 Future development of Nuclear Power

 2.3.1.
 Nuclear power development strategy